What every Agile team can learn from Europe’s fastest learners

 What it delivered

-The bigger win curiosity felt safe again.
+The bigger win?
+Curiosity felt safe again.

-What we can copy
+What you can copy

 Why they changed